 Based on our testing, our pick of the best workout headphones is the Jabra Elite Active 75t.
 It provides amazing comfort and outperforms most competitors in several key categories, including battery life, durability, sound, and special features.

 iPhone owners should check out the Beats Powerbeats Pro, which is an excellent sporty alternative to the AirPods Pro, another model that can serve well for iOS users.
-Samsung Galaxy smartphone owners should consider the Samsung Galaxy Buds Pro, another pair of high-end buds with some Galaxy-exclusive tricks.

 The best workout headphones you can buy today